jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/qla-heat-sink.rst

 The dVRK Classic controllers use a JHU designed Quad Linear Amps board.
 The linear amplifiers are all mounted against a large passive heat sink (square aluminum bar).
-This solution provides some heat dissipation but this is not enough for the dVRK arms.
+This solution provides some heat dissipation, but this is not enough for the dVRK arms.
 We unfortunately discovered this a bit late and many of the early controllers have a tendency to overheat.
 This page describes how to add a fan on the QLA to resolve this issue.